freedomotic/fd-user-manual/docs/source/frontends/jfrontend.rst

 Next, the icon must be associated with the thing.
 To do so right click on a thing and select the **Representation** tab.
 Click on **Change Image** and select the custom image that was placed into the *FREEDOMOTIC_FOLDER/data/resources* folder.

-Every thing behavior (on, off, etc.) can have a different icon to represent itself, so the above procedure may be repeated for every representation that requires changing.
+Every thing behavior (on, off, etc.) can have a different icon to represent itself, so you have to repeat the operation for every representation you want to change.
-To change the current behavior of an object select the **Control** tab and make the necessary adjustment.
-Now the icon for this behavior may be adjusted as explained above.
+To change the current behavior of a thing, go to the **Control** tab and use the controls to switch it, then you can change its icon for this behavior, as explaned above.

 Connect things to real devices
 ******************************